heroku-python/dj-static/README.rst

 .. image:: http://farm8.staticflickr.com/7387/8907351990_58677d7c35_z.jpg

-Django `doesn't recommend <https://docs.djangoproject.com/en/1.2/howto/static-files/>`_ the productionuse of its static file server for a number of reasons.
+Django `doesn't recommend <https://docs.djangoproject.com/en/1.2/howto/static-files/>`_ the production use of its static file server for a number of reasons.
-There exists, however, a lovely WSGI application aptly named `Static <http://lukearno.com/projects/static/>`.
+There exists, however, a lovely WSGI application aptly named `Static <http://lukearno.com/projects/static/>`_.

 It is suitable for the production use of static file serving, unlike Django.
 Enjoy!